 - 3.1.
 Staff members will act in accordance with the academy's Accessibility Policy and Accessibility Plan at all times. - 3.2.
-The Headteacher/Principal, in conjunction with the Local Governing Body (LGB) or select committee will create an Accessibility Plan with the intention of improving the academy's accessibility. - 3.3.
+The Headteacher, in conjunction with the Local Governing Body (LGB) or select committee will create an Accessibility Plan with the intention of improving the academy's accessibility. - 3.3.
 The LGB, or a select committee, will be responsible for monitoring the Accessibility Plan. - 3.4.
 The LBG will approve the Accessibility Plan before it is implemented. - 3.5.
-All staff members are responsible for ensuring that their actions do not discriminate against any pupil/student, parent/carer or colleague. - 3.6.
-The Headteacher/Principal will ensure that staff members are aware of individual pupils'/students' disabilities or medical conditions where necessary. - 3.7.
-During a new pupil's/student's induction at Kessingland Church of England Primary Academy HEREAFTER REFERRED TO AS The Academy, the Headteacher/Principal/Head of School will establish whether the pupil/student has any disabilities or medical conditions which the academy should be aware of. - 3.8.
-The Headteacher/Principal is responsible for consulting with relevant and reputable experts if challenging situations regarding pupils/students with disabilities are experienced. - 3.9.
-The Headteacher/Principal, LGB and senior leadership team (SLT) will work closely with the Trust, the Local Authority Accessibility Strategy and external agencies to effectively create and implement the academy's Accessibility Plan. - 3.10.
-The special educational needs and disabilities coordinator (SENCO) will work closely with the Headteacher/Principal and LGB to ensure that pupils/students with special educational needs and disabilities (SEND) are appropriately supported.
+All staff members are responsible for ensuring that their actions do not discriminate against any pupil, parent/carer or colleague. - 3.6.
+The Headteacher will ensure that staff members are aware of individual pupils' disabilities or medical conditions where necessary. - 3.7.
+During a new pupil's induction at Kessingland Church of England Primary Academy [HEREAFTER REFERRED TO AS The Academy] the Headteacher will establish whether the pupil has any disabilities or medical conditions which the academy should be aware of. - 3.8.
+The Headteacher is responsible for consulting with relevant and reputable experts if challenging situations regarding pupils with disabilities are experienced. - 3.9.
+The Headteacher, LGB and senior leadership team (SLT) will work closely with the Trust, the Local Authority Accessibility Strategy and external agencies to effectively create and implement the academy's Accessibility Plan. - 3.10.
+The special educational needs and disabilities coordinator (SENCO) will work closely with the Headteacher and LGB to ensure that pupils with special educational needs and disabilities (SEND) are appropriately supported.

 - 3.11.
 All staff members and governors will partake in whole school training on equality issues with reference to the Equality Act 2010. - 3.12.
-Designated staff members will be trained to effectively support pupils/students with medical conditions, such as understanding how to administer insulin.
+Designated staff members will be trained to effectively support pupils with medical conditions, such as understanding how to administer insulin.